- Internet Access

 Alladale is the perfect place to enjoy a wide range of activities, from traditional highland recreations to specialist photography and culinary breaks.
-Country pursuits like deer stalking, clay pigeon shooting and trout fishing are always popular and you`d be hard pressed to find a more picturesque setting for sports like hiking, mountain biking (free of charge mountain bikes available), clay pigeon shooting, trout fishing and golfing on the nearby championship courses of Royal Dornoch.
-Alternatively, really get to know the reserve by taking a guided 4x4 safari or relax with a spot of local whisky tasting.
+You`d be hard pressed to find a more picturesque setting for outdoor activities like hiking, mountain biking (free of charge mountain bikes available), clay pigeon shooting, trout fishing and golfing on the nearby championship courses of Royal Dornoch.
+Or get to really know the reserve by taking a guided 4x4 safari or relax during a lovely massage or beauty treatment.

-Whilst Alladale’s re-wilding project has been well publicised over the past decade, our four lodges offer a variety of unparalleled experiences that allow guests to unwind and relax in a space more akin to your own home than a hotel.
-In addition to a multitude of activities available on the Reserve, the North of Scotland offers a host of incredible day trips; from exploring turquoise waters and golden beaches to historic castles.
+Whilst Alladale’s re-wilding project has been well publicised over the past decade, its different types of accommodation offer a variety of unparalleled experiences that allow guests to unwind and relax in a space more akin to your own home than a hotel.
+In addition to a multitude of activities available on the Reserve, the North of Scotland offers a host of incredible day trips; from exploring turquoise waters and golden beaches to historic castles and dolphin watching.

-Our friendly, professional hospitality and ranger teams will do everything possible to ensure your stay is special and tailored to your needs.
+The Alladale team works hard to ensure your stay is tailored to your needs.
 Visiting Alladale directly contributes to the conservation, wildlife and educational projects on and around the Reserve.